CSSS Members of the Council

-Chief and Honorary President The Right Honourable, the Countess of Sutherland
+Chief and Honorary President The Right Honourable, the Earl of Sutherland

 Honorary Vice President Iain Sutherland, conductor and composer

 Please click link in the menu on the left for Maestro Iain's biography

 Elected Members of Council

 President Mark Sutherland Fisher

 Membership Secretary, Genealogist, Webmaster, Sans Peur Times editor Mark Sutherland Fisher